-The current crisis in China over melamine-tainted milk (which can cause kidney stones) and the growing number of children who have reportedly have become ill have seriously challenged the government's assertions that most products made in China are safe and that an effective regulatory regime has been established.
+The current crisis in China over melamine-tainted milk (which can cause kidney stones) and the growing number of children who have reportedly have become ill (tens of thousands) have seriously challenged the government's assertions that most products made in China are safe and that an effective regulatory regime has been established.
+The government announced on September 22, 2008, that China's chief quality supervisor had stepped down from his post over the incident.
+Other local and provincial officials have reportedly been sacked for trying to cover up incident.
+At least 22 Chinese baby formula companies have been found to have tainted products.
+Press reports indicate that other milk products made in China may have been contaminated as well.

-8 See CRS Report RL34684, Consumer Product Safety Improvement Act of 2008: P.L.
-110-314, by Margaret Mikyung Lee.
+9 See CRS Report RL34399, Consumer Product Safety Improvement Act of 2008: H.R.
+4040, by Margaret Mikyung Lee, and CRS Report RS22821, Consumer Product Safety Commission: Current Issues, by Bruce Mulock.